joonarafael/ohte/README.md

 ## PYTEST, PYLINT & COVERAGE

 Pytest ignores `main` and `gui` modules.
-Main module is almost empty (only dodging the cirular import error), and `gui` is responsible for the graphical interface:
+Main module is almost empty (only dodging the circular import error), and `gui` is responsible for the graphical interface:

 ```bash
 poetry run invoke test